Digital electronics: Automated design tools

 Parts of tool flows are debugged by verifying the outputs of simulated logic against expected inputs.
 The test tools take computer files with sets of inputs and outputs and highlight discrepancies between the simulated behavior and the expected behavior.
 Once the input data is believed to be correct, the design itself must still be verified for correctness.
 Some tool flows verify designs by first producing a design, then scanning the design to produce compatible input data for the tool flow.
 If the scanned data matches the input data, then the tool flow has probably not introduced errors.

 The functional verification data are usually called test vectors.
 The functional test vectors may be preserved and used in the factory to test whether newly constructed logic works correctly.
 However, functional test patterns do not discover all fabrication faults.
 Production tests are often designed by automatic test pattern generation software tools.
 These generate test vectors by examining the structure of the logic and systematically generating tests targeting particular potential faults.
 This way the fault coverage can closely approach 100%, provided the design is properly made testable (see next section).

-Once a design exists, and is verified and testable, it often needs to be processed to be manufacturable as well.
+Once a design exists and is verified and testable, it often needs to be processed to be manufacturable as well.
 Modern integrated circuits have features smaller than the wavelength of the light used to expose the photoresist.
-Software that are designed for manufacturability add interference patterns to the exposure masks to eliminate open-circuits and enhance the masks' contrast.
+Software that is designed for manufacturability add interference patterns to the exposure masks to eliminate open-circuits and enhance the masks' contrast.